rob4abcba/udacity-nanodegree-mws/docs/course-notes/responsive-web-design-fundamentals.md

 They are teaching this course to help us create websites that look and feel great across every device.
 We'll learn basic guidelines that make sites look great across a wide range of devices in use today.

 ### 1.1 Sites on Mobile
-What does a site like Google News ([https://news.google.com/](https://news.google.com/)) do meet this challenge?
+What does a site like Google News ([https://news.google.com/](https://news.google.com/)) do to meet this challenge?
 They employ two different strategies; a fully responsive version for phones and tablets, and a second version for desktops that starts at a medium size.

-This works well for them but adds an extra layer of complexity and work to keep things up to date.
+This works well for them but adds an extra layer of complexity and work to keep things up-to-date.

 A second example is a site like Skinny Ties ([https://skinnyties.com](https://skinnyties.com)) which is designed to be fully responsive across all devices, laptops, & desktops.
 This is Pete's preferred way of building sites because it'll remain adaptive for any device now or in the future.